nrjchnd/RustiferAI/README.md

 ### Additional Considerations**

-- **Model Selection in Ollama:**
-  - The `translate_code` function in `translate.py` specifies `"model": "llama2"`.
-  - Ensure that the Llama 2 model is downloaded and available in Ollama.

-- **Downloading Models with Ollama:**
-  - Use the Ollama CLI to download models before starting the service.
-  - Example:
-    ollama pull llama2

 - **Entrypoint Script Adjustments:**
   - The `entrypoint.sh` script in the Ollama service ensures the Ollama server starts when the container runs.

----

-- **API Usage:**
-  - Ollama provides a REST API for interaction.
-  - The `translate_code` function in `translate.py` has been updated to use this API, sending prompts and receiving responses accordingly.

 - **Security and Privacy:**
   - Running LLMs locally ensures that the source code does not leave the local environment.
   - This is particularly important for proprietary or sensitive codebases.

----

 ### Testing the Updated Pipeline**